ATRIAS-Team/ATRIAS/README.md

-# EES Jadex Layer installation
+# EES-Jadex Layer Installation

+In the following, we will describe the Installation steps for EES-Jadex.
  1. Download the repository and process the Setup and Build package.
  2. Import the AMOD Scenario provided in the folder "amod-campus" in the following path:
  3. Create a run config with the following specifications: